-Although the simple analytical models are derived based on DSR, we believe a similar approach can be extended to other reactive routing protocols such as AODV with appropriate modifications.
-For example, for AODV, we would have to take into account the cache hit probability at 1, 3, 5 and 7 hops rather than just at 1 hop.
+Although the simple analytical models are derived based on DSR, we believe a similar approach can be extended to other reactive routing protocols such as AODV with some modifications.
+For example, when we analyze the overhead for AODV, the Expanding Ring Search of AODV can also be modeled and used to predict the overhead of AODV for the FW model.
+In this case, in addition to non-propagating cache hit ratio, the cache hit ratio at 3, 5 and 7 hops will have to be taken into account.